Panameñista Party: Postwar

 The government of Guillermo Endara designated the first anniversary of the U.S. invasion a "national day of reflection."
-On that day. hundreds of Panamanians marked the day with a "black march" through the streets of this capital to denounce the invasion and Endara's economic policies.
-Protesters echoed claims that 3,000 people were killed as a result of U.S. military action.
+On that day, hundreds of Panamanians marked the day with a "black march" through the streets of this capital to denounce the invasion and Endara's economic policies.
+Protesters echoed claims that 3,000 people had been killed as a result of U.S. military action.

-Endara is noted for staging a public hunger strike to call attention to poverty and homelessness left in the wake of the Noriega years and destruction caused by the U.S. invasion.
+Endara conducted a public hunger strike to call attention to poverty and homelessness left in the wake of the Noriega years and destruction caused by the U.S. invasion.
 He visited then U.S. President George Bush, pressing for emergency relief aid and cooperative measures to curtail the Panamanian narcotics trade.
 He is credited with restoring confidence in the banking industry, reducing unemployment, and to addressing narcotrafficking and violent crime.
 His administration has faced criticism of influence by wealthy businessmen and the U.S. On February 10, 1990, the Endara government abolished Panama's military and reformed the security apparatus by creating the Panamanian Public Forces.

 Endara later distanced himself from the party due to differences of opinion with Moscoso.
 He ran in the 2004 Panamanian presidential election as the candidate of the Solidarity Party.
 He finished second to Martín Torrijos.
-Recently, he founded his own political party Fatherland's Moral Vanguard Party.
+In 2007, he founded his own political party Fatherland's Moral Vanguard Party, but it was disbanded two years later.